damiencrone/quallm/README.md

 # 2  The text expresses a strong negative emotion t...
 95  negative
 ```

-[^1]: Although pre-defined tasks *do* come with pre-written prompt templates, these are primarily for demonstration purposes.
-Users are advised to tailor prompts to their specific use cases, as the default prompts may be subject to change, and are unlikely to be optimal for your given combination of task, LLM, and dataset.
+Although pre-defined tasks *do* come with pre-written prompt templates, be aware that these are primarily for demonstration purposes.
+Users are advised to tailor tasks and prompts to their specific use cases, as the default prompts may be subject to change, and are unlikely to be optimal for your given combination of task, LLM, and dataset (the same prompt may work well for one LLM but not another).

 ### Defining a new task

-Aribtrary tasks can also be defined using a `TaskConfig` with (at minimum) a Pydantic model, and system and user prompt template.
+Aribtrary tasks can also be defined using a `TaskConfig` with (at minimum) a Pydantic model describing the response format, and system and user prompt template (into which the data will be piped at inference time).

 In the example below, we define a trivial task: The response model (i.e., the thing the LLM is tasked with generating) is a list of strings on a given topic (the `ListResponse` Pydantic model).
 The prompt template (in the definition of `task_config`) is a barebones template with a placeholder for the topic (which is the datapoint or observation which is piped into the prompt template at inference time).
 In this case, the "data" are two observations: "ethical precepts" and "moral transgressions".
 As instructed, the LLM returns a lists of both.

 ```python
 from pydantic import BaseModel, Field